SasikiranJ/SasikiranJ/README.md

 - 👨‍💻 All of my projects are available at [https://www.github.com/SasikiranJ](https://www.github.com/SasikiranJ)

-- 💬 Ask me about **Full Stack Development, Python, Machine Learning, Data Science**
+- 💬 Ask me about **Java Backend Development, Python, Machine Learning, Data Science**

 - 📫 How to reach me **sasikiran1115@gmail.com**